US Supreme Court agrees to hear Louisiana abortion case | DW | 04.10.2019

 However, in February, the court had already agreed in a 5-4 decision to block the law from taking effect until litigation had finished.
 In that instance, Chief Justice John Roberts, an appointee of Republican former President George W. Bush, sided with the liberal justices.

-While Roberts is considered to be one of the conservative justices, legal historians have also noted his concerns to leave a positive legacy for the Roberts Court has sometimes outweighed any perceived loyalty to right-wing causes.
+While Roberts is considered to be one of the conservative justices, legal historians have also noted his concerns about the Roberts Court leaving a positive legacy have sometimes outweighed any perceived loyalty to right-wing causes.
 Since the retirement of Justice Kennedy in July of 2018, some have speculated that Roberts will be the new "swing vote" on the court.

 The court is expected to deliver a verdict in June of 2020.